noris-network/norisnetwork-packetbeat/README.md

 ### Setup Requirements

-`packetbeat` needs `puppetlabs/stdlib`, `puppetlabs/apt` (for Debian and derivatives), `puppet/yum` (for RedHat or RedHat-like systems), `darin-zypprepo` (on SuSE based system)
+`packetbeat` needs `puppetlabs/stdlib`, `puppetlabs/apt` (for Debian and derivatives), `puppetlabs-yumrepo_core` (for RedHat or RedHat-like systems), `puppet-zypprepo` (on SuSE based systems)

 ### Beginning with packetbeat

-The module can be installed manually, typing `puppet module install noris-packetbeat`, or by means of an environment manager (r10k, librarian-puppet, ...).
+The module can be installed manually, typing `puppet module install norisnetwork-packetbeat`, or by means of an environment manager (r10k, librarian-puppet, ...).

 `packetbeat` requires at least the `outputs` and section in order to start.
-Please refer to the software documentation to find out the [supported outputs] (https://www.elastic.co/guide/en/beats/packetbeat/current/configuring-output.html).
-On the other hand, the sections [logging] (https://www.elastic.co/guide/en/beats/packetbeat/current/configuration-logging.html) and [queue] (https://www.elastic.co/guide/en/beats/packetbeat/current/configuring-internal-queue.html) already contains meaningful default values.
-The module also configures the listening [interfaces] (https://www.elastic.co/guide/en/beats/packetbeat/current/configuration-interfaces.html) (`any` is the given value and the sniffing mechanism is `pcap`) and it enable the [flows collection] (https://www.elastic.co/guide/en/beats/packetbeat/current/configuration-flows.html).
-The specific [transaction protocols] (https://www.elastic.co/guide/en/beats/packetbeat/current/configuration-protocols.html) to monitor should be explicitly configured.
+Please refer to the software documentation to find out the [supported outputs](https://www.elastic.co/guide/en/beats/packetbeat/current/configuring-output.html).
+On the other hand, the sections [logging](https://www.elastic.co/guide/en/beats/packetbeat/current/configuration-logging.html) and [queue](https://www.elastic.co/guide/en/beats/packetbeat/current/configuring-internal-queue.html) already contains meaningful default values.
+The module also configures the listening [interfaces](https://www.elastic.co/guide/en/beats/packetbeat/current/configuration-interfaces.html) (`any` is the given value and the sniffing mechanism is `pcap`) and it enable the [flows collection](https://www.elastic.co/guide/en/beats/packetbeat/current/configuration-flows.html).
+The specific [transaction protocols](https://www.elastic.co/guide/en/beats/packetbeat/current/configuration-protocols.html) to monitor should be explicitly configured.

 A basic setup capturing the HTTP traffic from port 80 on the ethernet interface writing the results directly in Elasticsearch.